emhgit/usaco-guide-next/docs/MIGRATION.md

 **Note**

 - I used Maps to act as caches for the loaded data.
-These in-memory caches will be useful during build time, but they essentially have no effect during development mode because a new process is created to load the data each time.
-I will try to implement caching for development by conditionally saving the loaded data as JSON files to the `public/` directory (in the future).
+These in-memory caches will be useful during build time, and they also work during development mode apparently.

 ## Pages Creation